-TASK COMMON TACK & ACCECCMENT CHIDANCE DE DATE NO. ELEMENT TASK & ASSESSMENT GUIDANCE INITIALS DATE Get underway, towing alongside WR-D.10 DE: Have the mariner make the appropriate security che sound the required whistle signals, and get underway t WR-D.11 Maneuver loaded tow in narrow defined channels DE: Have the mariner maneuver a loaded tow with minimum rudder correction over a predetermined course that includes straight stretches and bends to port and starboard, for a minimum of 10 miles or 3 hours.
-Maneuver empty tow in narrow defined channels WR-D.12 DE: Have the mariner maneuver an empty tow with minimum Maneuver loaded tow around sharp bends and turns WR-D.13 DE: Have the mariner maneuver a loaded tow around sharp bends or turns over a predetermined course, using minimum rudder movement and, if required, throttle control while maintaining the described sailing line based on all available navigational information.
-Maneuver empty tow around sharp bends and turns WR-D.16 DE: Have the mariner maneuver are bends or turns over a predetermine rudder movement and, if required, maintaining the described sailing line.
-DE: Have the mariner maneuver an empty tow around sharp bends or turns over a predetermined course, using minimum rudder movement and, if required, throttle control while maintaining the described sailing line based on all available navigational information.
-Maneuver tow with following current WR-D.15 WR-D.15 Have the mariner maneuver a loaded tow with a following current over a 10 mile course, using minimum rudder movement and, if required, throttle control, while maintaining the prescribed sailing line based on all available navigational information.
-Maneuver tow against current WR-D.16 DE: Have the mariner maneuver a tow against the current
+TASK COMMON TACK & ACCECCMENT CHIDANCE DE DATE NO. ELEMENT TASK & ASSESSMENT GUIDANCE INITIALS DATE Get underway, towing alongside WR-D.10 DE: Have the mariner make the appropriate security checks, sound the required whistle signals, and get underway towing alongside.
+Have the mariner sustain a predetermined course for at least one-half mile or until clear of the mooring facility and moving within a defined channel.
+Ensure that the mariner monitors wheel-wash and dock clearance.
+WR-D.11 Maneuver loaded tow in narrow defined channels DE: Have the mariner maneuver a loaded tow with minimum rudder correction over a predetermined course that includes straight stretches and bends to port and starboard, for a minimum of 10 miles or 3 hours.
+Maneuver empty tow in narrow defined channels WR-D.12 DE: Have the mariner maneuver an empty tow with minimum rudder correction over a predetermined course that includes straight stretches and bends to port and starboard, for a minimum of 10 miles or 3 hours.
+Maneuver loaded tow around sharp bends and turns WR-D.13 DE: Have the mariner maneuver a loaded tow around sharp bends or turns over a predetermined course, using minimum rudder movement and, if required, throttle control while maintaining the described sailing line based on all available navigational information.
+Maneuver empty tow around sharp bends and turns WR-D.16 DE: Have the mariner maneuver an empty tow around sharp bends or turns over a predetermined course, using minimum rudder movement and, if required, throttle control while maintaining the described sailing line based on all available navigational information.
+Maneuver tow with following current WR-D.15 Have the mariner maneuver a loaded tow with a following current over a 10 mile course, using minimum rudder movement and, if required, throttle control, while maintaining the prescribed sailing line based on all available navigational information.
+Maneuver tow against current WR-D.16 DE: Have the mariner maneuver a tow against the current over a prescribed course, using minimum rudder movement and, if required, throttle control, while maintaining the prescribed sailing line based on all available navigational information.